jeanslack/Videomass/about.md

 ---

-Videomass is a cross-platform GUI designed for [FFmpeg](https://www.ffmpeg.org/) enthusiasts who need to manage custom profiles to automate conversion/transcoding processes.
+Videomass is a GUI designed for [FFmpeg](https://www.ffmpeg.org/) enthusiasts, who need to manage custom profiles to automate conversion/transcoding processes.

 It is based on an advanced use of presets and profiles in order to use most of